3XCeptional/Data-Science-Roadmap/core-skills-machine-learning.md

 *   Validation is Key: Always validate your models properly (cross-validation!).
 No cheating!
 *   Feature Engineering > Algorithm Magic: Good features often beat fancy algorithms.
 *   Experiment, Experiment, Experiment: ML is all about trying different things.
 Don't be afraid to fail.
+*   Join the ML Community: Connect with other ML enthusiasts, share your learnings, ask questions, and collaborate!
+The ML community is awesome and super helpful. 🧑‍🤝‍🧑

 ## Author - 3XCeptional